TensorDuck/tensorduck.github.io/_posts/2021-12-17-quarantine-day3.md

 ---
 layout: posts
-title:  "A Whole New World (of Meal Types)"
+title:  "Hotel Quarantine Day 3: A Whole New World (of Meal Types)"
 date:   2021-12-17 19:00:00 +0800
-categories: food taiwan
+tags: food taiwan covid quarantine
+categories: life
 ---

 Going into this day, I thought I understood the routine.
 Three times a day, you get a box of food with several dishes.
-But today, every meal was a little different!
+But today, every meal was wildly different from before!

 ## Breakfast